wozgonon/tuple/README.md

 ## Why would I want a componentized language?

-Gives you scope to experiment, if you have an idea for a particular feature you can try it out to see how well it works.
+Gives one scope to experiment, if you have an idea for a particular feature you can try it out to see how well it works.
 If you don't want some language feature, perhaps for reasons of security or misuse, you can leave it out.
 For instance, if you want to enforce a particular style, you can build it in as a component.
 Really the same reasons you would want any software with de-coupled components?